Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Scalability:} LLM invocations are costly and have high latency.
 Compared to traditional SQL generators~\cite{Seltenreich2022sqlsmith, fu2023griffin}, this is infeasible for modern DBMS testing, which often requires executing thousands of queries per minute to find bugs efficiently, such as in SQLancer~\cite{ba2023testing}.

 \item \textbf{Soundness:} LLMs are prone to hallucination and may generate query pairs that are not truly equivalent.
 Such unsound oracles produce false positives, thereby undermining the reliability of the testing process.
-Note that verifying equivalence empirically by running the query pairs on multiple database instances is unreliable, as this cannot guarantee the complete removal of semantically inequivalent pairs~\cite{he2024verieql}, and may also filter out true bugs by inconsistency. \end{enumerate}
+Note that verifying equivalence empirically by running the query pairs on multiple database instances is unreliable, as this cannot guarantee the complete removal of semantically inequivalent pairs~\cite{he2024verieql}, and may also filter out true bugs that might exist on all databases under test~\cite{slutz1998massive}. \end{enumerate}

-\paragraph{Key insights} To address these challenges, we propose \toolname, a novel, fully automated framework for finding logic bugs in DBMSs. \toolname's core idea is a two-stage process that separates oracle discovery from test case generation.
+\paragraph{Key insights} To address these challenges, we propose \toolname, a novel, fully automated framework for finding logic bugs in DBMSs. \toolname uses a two-stage process that separates oracle discovery from test case generation.
 First, it leverages an LLM in an offline phase to discover reusable test oracles.
-Then, these oracles are formally verified for correctness before being instantiated locally into thousands of concrete test cases.
-Since generating abstract test oracles is much cheaper and faster than using LLMs to craft concrete test cases, this approach tackles both scalability and soundness head-on.
+Then, these oracles are formally verified for correctness before being instantiated into thousands of concrete test cases.
+Since generating abstract test oracles is much cheaper and faster than directly using LLMs to craft concrete test cases, this approach tackles both scalability and soundness head-on.
+Intuitively, these abstract oracles are parameterized query templates that can be instantiated many times with different SQL snippets.